 Yes you can but there is a catch.
 It’s not a tourist attraction like the ‘The London Eye’ or ‘Tower of London’ so you can’t simply rock up and buy a ticket.
 So you can climb the 334 steps to visit Big Ben and walk behind the opal inlay clock faces but only a), if you are a UK resident, and b), if you’ve contacted your local MP, or been invited by a member of the House of Lords first … if you know a friendly Lord that is.
 The tour is free of charge at least.
 I for one like the fact it isn’t a mainstream tourist attraction, with a process and privilege to being “invited” up.
 Unfortunately it’s not available to overseas visitors though.

-Another “catch” is that the tour is generally fully booked up 6 months in advance so you better be quick as “Big Ben” is going to be closed for 3 years for vital maintenance with the last tour being at some point in December 2016.
-If you don’t get in before then you’ll be waiting until at least 2020 before you get another opportunity.
+Another “catch” is that the tour is generally fully booked up 6 months in advance and currently it’s closed for 3 years for vital maintenance with the last tour being back in December 2016.
+There’s likely to be a waiting list until at least 2021 before you get another opportunity.

 So after contacting my local MP Peter Lilley I received the coveted invite, booked the half day off from work and looked forward to attending (I also requested an invite to watch Prime Minister’s Questions too!)
 On the day itself you actually meet on the side of the road at Portcullis House, where the MPs have their offices.
 At this point you’re subjected to a variety of security checks, one of which was no bags or cameras, so this blog post has no internal photos of my own.
 Once on the tour you walk through a “secret” tunnel underneath the busy road and appear on the other side.